First Nations events and reconciliaction - ballaraT & Community

 Wendouree Library

-See the Ballarat Libraries Whats on Brochure and Ballarat Libraries website for more information on BOOKS FOR BUBS and other events.
+The Ballarat Libraries Whats on Brochure and Ballarat Libraries website provided up to date information on BOOKS FOR BUBS and other events.

 What's On Brochure

-Ballarat Libraries present this opportunity to connect to Wadawurrung Dja
+City of Ballarat Libraries presented this opportunity to connect to Wadawurrung Dja

 Sebastopol Library Community Hub